cxxszz/MDnet/README.md

 # MDnet

 MDnet visual tracking algorithm implementation version 3.
-A trainded model mdnetv3.pt which is trained on vot2016 and one result, vot2016/marching are also uploaded, in which blue windows are groundtruth boundingboxes while green ones are tracking results
+A trainded model mdnetv3.pt which is trained on vot2016 and one result, vot2016/marching are also uploaded, in which blue windows are groundtruth boundingboxes while green ones are tracking results.
+Better performance with respect to fps, precision and success has achieved

 How to run: